Evan McGill: Cast albums

+Television

+McGill is the creator of Broadway Bound: The Search For Broadway's Next Star, an international television format centered on musical theater performance.
+The series features contestants competing through a series of challenges in singing, dancing, and acting for the opportunity to originate a leading role in a fully produced stage musical in their home market.
+The project is being developed in collaboration with Diamond Moving Pictures.

+Designed as a scalable global format, Broadway Bound is intended for rollout across multiple territories, including the United States, the United Kingdom, the Philippines, and South Korea.
+The format incorporates industry judges and rotating mentors, including directors, choreographers, and professional performers, and aims to identify emerging talent while expanding the audience for musical theater through broadcast and digital platforms.

 Awards

-On May 2, 2023, McGill received two Tony Award nominations for his role as a co-producer of Parade and The Sign In Sidney Brustein’s Window, respectively nominated for Best Revival of a Musical and Best Revival of a Play.
+On May 2, 2023, McGill received two Tony Award nominations for his role as a co-producer of Parade and The Sign In Sidney Brustein's Window, respectively nominated for Best Revival of a Musical and Best Revival of a Play.
 At the 76th Tony Awards, he won for Parade.
 In June 2023, he received a Drama Desk Award for Outstanding Revival of a Musical for Parade.
 At the 77th Tony Awards, he received a Tony Award for Best Musical for The Outsiders (in partnership with Tanninger Entertainment).
 At the 78th Tony Awards, he received a Tony Award for Best Revival of a Musical for Sunset Boulevard.

 Personal life

 McGill is Jewish and many of his productions focus on Jewish characters and Jewish themes.
 He graduated with his Master of Business Administration in 2014 from Columbus State University.
 The university presented him the Young Alumni Award in 2023.